 Best OBD2 Scanner for DIY Auto Repair

-Looking for the best OBD2 scanner that can diagnose your cars without having to go to the dealer?
-The best scan tools allow you to diagnose all vehicle systems on a vehicle.
-If you are looking for a professional-level scanner you need it to perform bidirectional testing as well which activates sensors, tests, resets, and even operates motors such as seat motor, window motor, fuel pump, and more.
+Looking for the best OBD2 scanner that can diagnose your cars without going to the dealer?
+The best scan tools allow you to diagnose all vehicle systems.
+Suppose you are looking for a professional-level scanner.
+In that case, you need it to perform bidirectional testing, which activates sensors, tests, resets, and even operates motors such as seat motor, window motor, fuel pump, and more.

 1. YOUCANIC Full System Scanner